 Your financial setup should also be clear, and your financial goals must be aligned.
 “Kung nagka-kanya kanya, walang harmony na mangyayari.
 Unless yun ang gusto n'yong set-up for a long time,” Warlough explained.

 The couple also cannot stress enough the importance of saving.
-Start early and start small.
+So start early and start small.
 Soon, you’ll be surprised by how much time has passed and just how much you’ve saved up.

 “And yung pagse-save?
 Nakaka-adik siya,” Jhayson added with a laugh.
 “Kapag nakikita mo nang marami ka nang nase-save, nakaka-motivate to save bigger in the future.
 Parang ayaw mo na gastusin and gusto mo lang lumaki na siya nang lumaki.”